CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

        - it doesn't do anything (indicating no code was previously stored) and just continues blinking slowly on and off.

  - CODE LEARNING
-   - On the Receiver
+   - On the IQ Receiver
      - Power it up.
 If it is for the first time, the led will gently pulse on and off.
      - If the LED is on solid, press the Receiver's PROGRAM button for 1-2 seconds until the led starts gently pulsing on and off (If you press for longer, you may reset all codes - see previous section)
    - On the Arduino
      - Power it up - it will start transmitting every 15 seconds.
-   - On the Receiver
+   - On the IQ Receiver
      - Check that the LED is now solid.
 If is is solid, then the code has been stored.
 If the LED is not solid, then TX signal has not been recognised.
      - Wait until the relay starts clicking.
 This means that all is setup and working OK.